joergkrause/nyaf/src/packages/@nyaf/forms/README.md

 ## Template language

-**@nyaf** has a simple template language.
+**ny@f** has a simple template language.
 For forms it's just one for any input element:

 ~~~
 model: ModelBinder<UserViewModel>; // instance created by decorator